Almond History

 The almond is botanically a stone fruit related to the cherry, the plum, and the peach.

 Almonds are mentioned as far back in history as the Bible.
 They were a prized ingredient in breads served to Egypt’s pharaohs.
-Their exact ancestry in unknown, but almonds are thought to have originated in China and Central Asia.
+Their exact ancestry is unknown, but almonds are thought to have originated in China and Central Asia.
 Almond History

 Mamra Almond